RickKrasinski/dfcleanser/dfcleanser/README.md

 6) Data Utilities

 ## Users Manual
-Refer to the dataframe cleanser <a href="https://rickkrasinski.github.io/dfcleanser/help/dfcleanser-index.html">Users Manual</a> to get detailed info on all aspects of the package.
+Refer to the dataframe cleanser <a href="https://rickkrasinski.github.io/dfcleanser/help/dfcleanser-index.html" target="_blank">Users Manual</a> to get detailed info on all aspects of the package.